Martin Chautari

 In executing its research project, Chautari has trained a new generation of researchers through a rigorous mentoring program that allows the young researchers to immerse themselves in all aspects of the research enterprise.

-Chautari also publishes policy briefs, books and journals (98 books in its Chautari Book Series until mid 2020 and three other books as a co-publisher).
+Chautari also publishes policy briefs, books, and journals (98 books in its Chautari Book Series until mid 2020 and three other books as a co-publisher).
 Chautari is the editorial home of two journals.
-The first is the bi-lingual (English and Nepali) semi-annual journal Studies in Nepali History and Society, established in 1996, and published by Mandala Book Point from Kathmandu.
+The first is the bilingual (English and Nepali) semi-annual journal Studies in Nepali History, and Society; established in 1996, and published by Mandala Book Point from Kathmandu.
 The second is the Nepali language annual journal Samaj Adhyayan which was established in 2006 as Media Adhyayan (its title was changed in 2016).
 It is published by Chautari itself.
 The books published by Chautari are designated Chautari Book Series.

 Since 2006, Chautari has opened its reference library and media centre to the public.
-This has allowed Chautari to provide access to all of its holdings of reference items to students, journalists, activists and researchers.
-The library’s holdings total about 21,000 books, theses and reports.
-The library also holds a small collection of journals, magazines, newspapers and unpublished seminar papers.
+This has allowed Chautari to provide access to all of its holdings of reference items to students, journalists, activists, and researchers.
+The library’s holdings total about 21,000 books, theses, and reports.
+The library also holds a small collection of journals, magazines, newspapers, and unpublished seminar papers.
 A new reading room was opened in 2009 for the benefit of public users.

-All five components – the discussions, research, mentoring, publications and library – feed into each other and form an intrinsic part of what Chautari sees as its three chief strategic interests: promoting open dialogue amongst public intellectuals, journalists, academics, social activists, development practitioners, policy makers, and politicians; promoting collaborations amongst academics in Nepal’s various colleges, universities and academic NGOs regarding knowledge production; and promoting a new generation of researchers through mentoring and other means.
+All five components – the discussions, research, mentoring, publications and library – feed into each other and form an intrinsic part of what Chautari sees as its three chief strategic interests: promoting open dialogue amongst public intellectuals, journalists, academics, social activists, development practitioners, policymakers, and politicians; promoting collaborations amongst academics in Nepal’s various colleges, universities and academic NGOs regarding knowledge production; and promoting a new generation of researchers through mentoring and other means.